How To Do The Natarajasana And What Are Its Benefits

 5. It leads to improve digestion.

-6. You tend to focus more as this asana; hence, it leaves you with enhanced concentration which also brings you mental clarity.
+6. You tend to focus more on this asana; hence, it is also considered the best yoga for concentration and also brings you mental clarity.

 7. Your body gains better flexibility.